-Let’s talk about layer cakes.
-I get a lot of questions about them.
-Not gonna lie; mine aren’t the easiest.
-BUT (and it’s an important but), that doesn’t mean you can’t learn to bake an advanced cake, regardless of your skill level.
+Let’s talk about layer cakes, since I get a few questions about them.
+I won’t lie to you; mine aren’t the easiest.
+However, that doesn’t mean you can’t learn to create a beautiful, slightly more advanced cake.
 You need to be willing to invest in some reasonably priced equipment, and learn a few techniques.
 You need to be willing to practice, but baking cakes and whipping up buttercream isn’t exactly a chore.
 Even the failures taste pretty darn good.

 There’s a lot of info in this post, so if you’re just here for the recipe, scroll to the bottom!